An Approach to Causal Inference over Stochastic Networks: Causal Framework

 Chain graphs permit undirected as well as directed edges, which allow for different Markov properties from DAGs.
 In fact chain graphs can represent dependence structures that are not possible under a DAG.
-We omit subtleties of their Markov properties discussed in detail in \cite{frydenberg1990} and utilized for causal analysis in \cite{lauritzen2002}\footnote{We consciously do not give a complete description of chain graph machinery in this paper for reasons of brevity.
-It is complex and subtle, and should not be avoided for full understanding.
-We wish to avoid making the required definitions for concepts such as the boundaries, closures, anterior sets, terminal sets, underlying graph, moralization, and others which are required to fully specify chain graphs and understand the variety of causal structures that they may represent.}.
+We include some discussion in the supplement however we omit subtleties of their Markov properties discussed in \cite{frydenberg1990} and utilized for causal analysis in \cite{lauritzen2002}.
 In their full generality, chain graphs can express complex dependence structures.
 However, in our case, our example chain graph only has one chain component which results in none of the outcomes being rendered conditionally independent, thus we do not require an in-depth review for the purposes of this paper.
 Practically, one possible interpretation of the undirected edges in a chain graph is that the two variables interact in a causal feedback sense over time.

 DAGs representing the causal structure of outcomes of nodes in networks under both interference and contagion are given a clear and detailed treatment in \cite{ogburn2014}.
 We generalize the related conjecture in \cite{ogburn2020_causal} for a chain graph approximation of causal structure of a social network, which slowly evolves over time.
 This is based on an interpretation of causality with feedback relationships over time which chain graphs can be used to explain \citep{lauritzen2002}.
 Our generalization is to consider a social network where the connections are not fixed and are motivated by the empirical observation that social connections are often strongly dependent on other nodes' connections as well as other nodes' covariates, treatments and outcomes.